Whyzanet/WhyzaGC/README.md

 cat rnd_nums.txt | cut  -c -2 | grep --binary-files=text -v 'CP\|Te\|19\|C\|BP\|PS\|GP' | cut -c -1 | grep --binary-files=text '0\|1\|2\|3\|4\|5\|6\|7\|8\|9\|a\|b\|c\|d\|e\|f' | grep --binary-files=text -v -e '^$' | tr -d '\r\n' > rnd_nums.clean.txt

-to work with the data collected via the nc command and is associated messages.
-You may need to modify this if your enviroment is different to mine ( eg the 19 in the search field is from 192.168.0.100, the address nc is connecting to ).
-Is is obviously not meant to be in the the final random data.
+to ensure the filtered data collected via the nc command was free of the MightyOhm serial output and nc's output messages.
+You may need to modify this if your enviroment is different to mine ( eg the 19 in the search field is a match from the first two characters of 192.168.0.100, the address nc is connecting to ).
+This address is obviously not meant to be in the the final random data.

 Once you have run test_random_numbers.sh over your new data in rnd_nums.txt, you can analyze your data as per above with the ent command or visually with